Jonathan2251/lbd/source/backendstructure.rst

   ...

 When user input ``-mcpu=cpu032I``, the variable IsCpu032I from Cpu0InstrInfo.td
-will be true since the function isCpu032I() defined in Cpu0Subtarget.h is true by checking variable CPU in constructor function (the variable CPU is "cpu032I" when user input -mcpu=cpu032I).
+will be true since the function isCpu032I() defined in Cpu0Subtarget.h will be true by checking variable CPU in constructor function (the variable CPU is "cpu032I" when user input -mcpu=cpu032I).
 Please notice variable Cpu0ArchVersion must be initialized in Cpu0Subtarget.cpp, otherwise variable Cpu0ArchVersion can be any value and
 functions isCpu032I() and isCpu032II() which support ``llc -mcpu=cpu032I`` and
 ``llc -mcpu=cpu032II``, repectively, will have trouble.
 The value of variables HasCmp and HasSlt are set depend on Cpu0ArchVersion.
-Instructions slt and beq, ... are supported only in case of HasSlt is true, and furthmore, HasSlt is true only when Cpu0ArchVersion is Cpu032II.
+Instructions slt and beq, ... are supported only in case of HasSlt is true, and furthermore, HasSlt is true only when Cpu0ArchVersion is Cpu032II.
 Similiarly, Ch4_1, Ch4_2, ..., are used in controlling the enable or disable of instruction definition.
 Through **Subtarget->hasChapter4_1()** which exists both in Cpu0.td and Cpu0Subtarget.h, the Predicate, such as Ch4_1, defined in